nokeaton/Initial-Coin-Offering/README.md

 # Initial-Coin-Offering
-Repo for the LearnWeb3DAO project on the Sophomore Track
+Repo for my work on the LearnWeb3DAO project on the Sophomore Track